harvard-lil/website-static/app/_posts/2015-08-04-link-roundup-august-4-2015.md

   link="http://www.cjr.org/analysis/the_new_importance_of_social_listening_tools.php"
-  title="The new importance of 'social listening' tools - Columbia Journalism Review" screenshot="http://librarylab.law.harvard.edu/roundup/images/55c0e6bea262e.png" text="Newsrooms’ growing use of social media listening tools to uncover and break stories" by="Brett"
+  title="The new importance of 'social listening' tools - Columbia Journalism Review" screenshot="http://librarylab.law.harvard.edu/roundup/images/55c0e6bea262e.png" text="Newsrooms' growing use of social media listening tools to uncover and break stories" by="Brett"
 %}